-Prerequisite(s): ECO312(Intermediate Macroeconomics), ECO313(Intermediate Microeconomics), MAT245(Calculus III), MAT246(Linear Algebra)
+Prerequisite(s): ECO112(Principles of Macroeconomics), ECO113(Principles of Microeconomics), MAT245(Calculus III), MAT246(Linear Algebra)

 Research Methods in Econometrics

 This course provides an introduction to the application of statistical models and methods to economic problems.
 Emphasis is on use of econometric software to analyze data and to test hypotheses.